matecsapo/Football-Goose/README.md

 ---

 ### Installation:
-Football-Goose is packaged as a pyproject. it can be installed via pip by running the following in your terminal:
+Football-Goose is packaged as a pyproject. it can be installed via pip by running

 ```bash
 pip install football-goose